 What Is Dysfunctional Employee Turnover?

-In 2023, approximately 3.5 million Americans quit their jobs every month.
+In May of 2025, approximately 3.3 million Americans quit their jobs.
 A recent Gallup poll revealed that nearly 50% of employees in the U.S. are looking for an opportunity to leave their current place of employment for a different job.
-Given these numbers, your organization urgently needs to identify dysfunctional employee turnover risks and mitigate the impact on your operations.
+With millions of employees changing jobs every month, it’s more important than ever for organizations to understand what dysfunctional employee turnover is and how to manage the risks of losing top talent.

-In broad strokes, employee turnover is when your business loses an employee, either because of quitting or workforce reduction.
+In simple terms, employee turnover occurs when your business loses an employee, either due to resignation or workforce reduction.
 When a trend of dysfunctional turnover develops, it’s often a warning sign of organizational problems.

 Functional Turnover: Improving Your Operations